mk12/sicp/notes/text.md

     - It would only change the parameter in $E_1$, not the value in the calling environment.
     - We didn't need to worry about this with sets because a set was a cons of two pointers a therefore we could mutate the `car` and `cdr`---but we couldn't change the set _itself_, since it was effectively a pointer to the pair, _copied_ on application.
     - We are essentially using a pointer; we are using one cell of the cons pair.
 Some schemes provide `box`, `unbox`, and `set-box!` for this purpose.
 In C, these are `&x`, `*x`, and `*x = ...`.
-- The `lookup` procedure returns the value associated with a key in a table, or `#f` if it cannot be found.
+- The `lookup` procedure returns the value associated with a key in a table, or `false` if it cannot be found.
 - It uses `assoc`, which returns the whole record rather than just the associated value.

 #### Two-dimensional tables